Updated March 13, 2023

 - There must not be multiple values for the same attribute.

-- The attributes values appear in quotation marks whereas attribute names are defined without quotation marks.
+- The attribute values appear in quotation marks, whereas attribute names are defined without quotation marks.

-- References are used to add up additional information or mark up in an XML document.
-They always begin with “&” symbol and end with “;”.
+- References are used to add up additional information or mark it up in an XML document.
+They always begin with the “&” symbol and end with “;”.

 Below given are two types of references:

-In entity reference, there is a name defined between the start and end delimiters.
-Any kind of predefined string like text or mark up can be used as a name.
+In an entity reference, there is a name defined between the start and end delimiters.
+Any kind of predefined string like text or mark-up can be used as a name.

 Below are the advantages of XML:

-1. The document standard is an International standard and is maintained by W3C, the organization that is responsible for maintaining web standards.
+1. The document standard is an international standard and is maintained by W3C, the organization that is responsible for maintaining web standards.
 XML documents are not particular to any vendor nor tied to any single application or organization.
-There are a lot of varieties of document writer that are available in the market.
-Some of them are often proprietary and works with the software allocated for that particular type of document.
-However, XML documents can be created in any editor and can be edited on a different editor thus making it independent of a particular assigned editor.
-Even Notepad text editor can be used to create XML documents although it is not recommended.
+There are a lot of varieties of document writers that are available in the market.
+Some of them are often proprietary and work with the software allocated for that particular type of document.
+However, XML documents can be created in any editor and can be edited on a different editor, thus making them independent of a particular assigned editor.
+Even Notepad text editor can be used to create XML documents, although it is not recommended.

 2. XML tags or XML elements are used to define the structure of an XML document.
-Once document structure is defined after that processes can be selected like style sheets to manipulate the content and reuse them after manipulation.
-With content being separated from display we can use a single source content in many different contexts.
-Unlike HTML, XML does not have a fixed number of tag or elements thus allowing the designer to design a document having tags that are meaningful.
-XML allows designers to create markup language according to the needs.
+Once document structure is defined that, processes can be selected like style sheets to manipulate the content and reuse them after manipulation.
+With content being separated from the display, we can use single-source content in many different contexts.
+Unlike HTML, it does not have a fixed number of tags or elements, thus allowing the designer to design a document with meaningful tags.
+It allows designers to create markup language according to their needs.
 Even new elements can be defined as per requirement giving the designer the ability to make custom elements is a unique feature offered by XML.

-3. They provide a feature of reuse of the contents thereby allowing the different organizations to save much money and effort along with making the authors more efficient.
-Once content is created that can be used in several other documents.
+3. They provide a feature of reuse of the contents, thereby allowing the different organizations to save much money and effort along with making the authors more efficient.
+Once the content is created, that can be used in several other documents.
 XML documents are often manipulated to adjust the needs of different users.
 Different style sheets can be applied to an XML document to manipulate the content which is appropriate for some particular users or to output different types of documents.

 4. The separation of content and format is allowed by XML.
 A separate style sheet is maintained where the formatting of the XML document is done.
 Thus, because of this independence, easy updating and maintenance of the document are possible when needed.
 Also, it is easy for maintaining a consistent stylesheet for all documents when the content is separated from the formatting.